Details

 Trump himself mentioned the WikiLeaks releases over a hundred times in the final weeks of the campaign.
 (WikiLeaks head Julian Assange has tried more than once to relocate to Russia.)
 Trump called on Russia to release whatever they had from Hillary Clinton's server, even as he denied Russian involvement in the hacking of the DNC.

 8. Steve Bannon.
 A former employee of Cambridge Analytica, the company Bannon helped run before taking over the Trump campaign, testified it "used Russian researchers to gather its data, (and) openly shared information on 'rumor campaigns' and 'attitudinal inoculation'" with companies and executives linked to the Russian intelligence agency FSB.
 He has further stated that “the company hired known Russian agents, had data researchers in St Petersburg, tested US voter opinion on Putin’s leadership, and hired hackers from Russia - all while Bannon was in charge.”
 As early as 2014, under Bannon's leadership, Cambridge Analytica was reportedly testing slogans which would eventually be used by the Trump campaign.
-They were working with Trump and his team before Trump even announced his candidacy (and former staffers are now working on the Trump 2020 campaign.)
+They were working with Trump and his team before Trump even announced his candidacy (and former staffers later worked on the Trump 2020 campaign.)
 As consultants, Cambridge Analytica “ran all the digital campaign, the television campaign and our data informed all the strategy” for Trump.

 Former Cambridge Analytica employee Christopher Wylie has described Bannon’s role the company this way: “He found us in London.
 He convinced a billionaire [Robert Mercer] to acquire the company, and then he transformed that company into a set of tools that he would be able to use to, in effect, manipulate a certain segment of the American voter population.”